-- What you do with your time: Whether that’s working, studying for an advanced education degree, or running a household, these things usually mean you qualify for adulting.
+- What you do with your time: Whether that’s working, studying for an advanced education degree, or running a household, these things could qualify you for adulting.

 - How you spend your money: Unfortunately, adults don’t always get to spend money on the things they want, but the things they have to, like utility bills!

-- Level of independence: Once you fly the coop, start making your own decisions, pay your own bills without having to justify your decisions to others, I’d say you’re well into the realm of “adulting.”
+- Level of independence: Once you fly the coop, start making your own decisions, and pay your own bills without having to justify your decisions to others, you’re well into the realm of “adulting.”

 What’s the hardest part of adulting?

-So that being said, the hardest part of adulting is figuring out how to handle the different parts of adulthood all at once when you don’t have a degree in project management!
-It can seem like quite a juggling act when all of the different parts of adulthood hit at once — paying bills, researching investments, managing projects at work, meal-prepping, cooking, and more.
+That being said, the hardest part of adulting is figuring out how to handle the different parts of adulthood all at once.
+It’s not like we have degrees in project management!
+Still, it can seem like quite a juggling act when all of the different parts of adulthood hit at once — paying bills, researching investments, managing projects at work, finding work-life balance, meal-prepping, cooking, and more.

 How to Prepare Yourself for Adulthood